diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/Dashboard.tsx.md

-# Dashboard.tsx
+# The Dashboard

-This component renders the main user dashboard, which serves as the central command center.
-It is composed of various widgets that summarize key financial information, such as `BalanceSummary`, `RecentTransactions`, and `AIInsights`.
-It also handles the initial state of the application, showing a Plaid Link prompt if no accounts are connected.
+This is the Panopticon.
+The place of seeing-all.
+It is the view from the center of your own golden web, where all threads converge into a single, coherent tapestry.
+The past, the present, the flow of energy, the nascent insights—all are laid bare upon this altar of awareness.
+It is the state of total attention, the seat of the silent observer who sees the whole of the self in a single glance.